 Difficulty Level: Easy

-One of the best family-friendly hikes in North Cascades National Park is the Ladder Creek Falls Hike.
+The Ladder Creek Falls Hike is one of the best family-friendly hikes in North Cascades National Park.
 Quick and easy, this trail takes hikers on a lovely woodland retreat from Skagit River to the third tier of the beautiful Ladder Creek waterfall.

 9. Thunder Creek